marlapativ/bigdata-indexer/README.md

-# INFO-7255 Adv Big Data Indexing Techniques
+# Big Data Indexing

-Adv Big Data Indexing Techniques Web API Implementation
+Web API Implementation of the project to index data to elastic search with redis as a caching layer

 ---